chenxiunt/LocalRelevant_Geo-Obfuscation/README.md

 ## Environment
 The artifact is developed and tested using **MATLAB R2024a**, with the MATLAB **Optimization Toolbox** [linprog](https://www.mathworks.com/help/optim/ug/linprog.html) installed.

+If you are using our code, please cite our PETS paper.
+You may use the following BibTex entry:

 ```
 @INPROCEEDINGS{Qiu_PETS2025,
   author={Qiu, Chenxi and Liu, *Ruiyao and Pappachan, Primal and Squicciarini, Anna and Xie, *Xinpeng},